mapan1984/mapan1984.github.io/_drafts/kafka/2020-03-27-kafka-security.md

 ### 解决的问题

 * Currently, any client can access your Kafka cluster (authentication)
-* The clients can publish / consumer and topic data (authorisation)
+* The clients can publish / consumer any topic data (authorisation)
 * All the data being sent is fully visible on the network (encryption)

 ### SASL/PLAIN Authentication